biomedBit/LeNup/README.md

 ```
 -max_epochs num
 ```
-This option set the maximum of epoch to num.
+This option set the maximum of the epoch to num.
 When the maximum is reached, the training process will stop.

 ```
 -stagnant_t num
 ```
-When we train a model, the training accuracy may not be improved in many epoches.
+When we train a model, the accuracy may not be improved in many epoches.
 Here users set how many epoches which they can tolerate in the training.
 Over this number, the calculation will stop.

 ```
 -job /path/params.txt